Asteroid 8 Flora

 Asteroid 8 Flora has an orbital period of 3.27 years and a semi-major axis of approximately 2.2 astronomical units (AU), which places it in the main asteroid belt between the orbits of Mars and Jupiter.
 It was discovered on October 18, 1847, by astronomer John Russell Hind, and is named after the Roman goddess of flowers and gardens.
 Flora has a diameter of approximately 136 kilometers and is irregularly shaped, with a rotation period of about 8.67 hours.
 Flora is also the largest member of the Flora family of asteroids, a group of objects that share similar orbital and physical characteristics.
 The Flora family is thought to have formed from the collisional breakup of a larger asteroid, possibly due to a collision with a planetesimal or a disruptive event in the early solar system.
 The study of Flora and its family of asteroids has provided important insights into the history and evolution of the main asteroid belt and the formation of the solar system.

-Asteroid 8 Flora is currently in the constellation of Aquarius.
+Asteroid 8 Flora is currently in the constellation of Taurus, at a distance of 431,032,615 kilometers from Earth.

 Today's rise, transit and set times of Asteroid 8 Flora from Greenwich, United Kingdom (all times relative to the local timezone Europe/London):

-- Right now it is placed in the South-South-West direction at an altitude of 19° above the horizon.
+- Right now it is placed in the West-South-West direction at an altitude of 39° above the horizon.

-- Given its current magnitude, 8 Flora is visible with the help of a binocular with a 60mm aperture, might require a small telescope.
+- Given its current magnitude, 8 Flora is visible with the help of a binocular with a 70-80mm aperture or a small telescope.

 - Go to interactive sky chart